IrfanBaqui/apijam/Labs/Core/Lab 4 API Publishing - API Products and Developer Portals/README.md

 In this lab, you will create a Developer Portal and publish an OpenAPI specification that can be used by developers.

-# Pre-requisites

-For this lab, you will need…

-* An OpenAPI specification uploaded to your Organization.
-This specification will make up the documentation of your API Proxy.
-If you do not have an OpenAPI Specification available for this lab, revisit the lab *API Design : Create a Reverse Proxy from OpenAPI Spec* and then return here to complete these steps.

 # Instructions

 ## Publish API as part of API Product